jonathansick/sickvim/README.md

     git pull origin master
     git submodule foreach git pull origin master

+(a call to `git submodule update` may also help to load plugins… I *still* need to figure out best practices for submodules).

 If any plug-ins were updated, those can be pushed back to Github

     git commit *bundles* -m "Updated plug-ins"